Earn your 80G tax benefit, while changing a life along the way

 • Donations with 50% deduction – Donations under this category have a direct 50% exemption, without any qualifying limits.
 Charities like the Prime Minister’s Drought Relief Fund and the National Children’s Fund would come in this category.

-• Donations with 100% deduction (subject to 10% adjustment) – Any donation that is made to local authorities or governments to promote family planning come in this category.
+• Donations with 100% deduction (subject to 10% adjustment) – Any donation that is made to local authorities or governments to promote family planning comes in this category.
 However, in this case, only 10% of the adjusted gross total income of the individual is considered eligible for the deduction.
 Any amount of donation that exceeds this amount is rounded off by 10% too.

 • Donations with 50% deduction (subject to 10% adjustment) – Donations made to any local authorities or government organisations, which would use the donation for charitable purposes would fall under this category.
 In this category, only 10% of the donor’s Adjusted Gross Total Income will be considered eligible for deductions and anything above this amount will remain capped at the same 10%.